Trabzon İdmanocağı (women's football)

-Trabzon İdmanocağı is the women's football side of Trabzon İdmanocağı Spor Kulübü based at Trabzon in Turkey.
-The team play in the Turkish Women's First Football League.
+Trabzon İdmanocağı is a professional women's football side of Trabzon İdmanocağı Spor Kulübü based in Trabzon, Turkey.
+The team plays in the Turkish Women's First Football League.
 They finished the 2011–12, 2014–15 and 2015–16 seasons at third place.

 History

 The women's team of Trabzon İdmanocağı was established in the 2007–08 season, and played in the Women's Second League.
 At the end of the 2009–10 season, the team were promoted to the Women's First League.
 The team finished the 2011–12 season at third place.

 In November 2017, the women's football section of Trabzon İdmanocağı club was transferred to the municipality of Maçka district in Trabzon Province for a period of three years.
 The team played the 2017-18 First League matches under their original name Trabzon İdmanocağı although officially they were named Maçka Belediyesi İdmanocağı.
 The team did not show up in any match of the 2018-19 First League season, officially finished the league at last position, and was so relegated.